 Does Height Always Makes Might?
 Deconstructing the Height Hype in Female Sprinters

-It is always a common maxim that the taller the athlete, the better.
-In a basketball fanatic-country like the Philippines, mainstream sports media mostly portray tall athletes in a positive light.
+It is always a familiar maxim that the taller the athlete, the better.
+In a basketball fanatic country like the Philippines, mainstream sports media mostly portray tall athletes positively.

 In Athletics, 100m sprints have been the gold standard for the fastest athlete.
-For more than 20 years, the Philippines haven’t won the gold medal in Asian Games in the 100m distaff race.
+For more than 20 years, the Philippines haven’t won the gold medal in Asian Games in the 100m men.

 Height Hype in Female Sprinter body – Do we think that our female athletes are short enough not to win the female century dash in Asiad?

 Let us try a mini-meta analysis of different studies about the topic concerning the anthropometric measurement of sprinters.

 Uth (2005) found out that there is no optimal height for sprinters.

 Thus being too tall or too short can be a disadvantage.